wudye/book-management-api/note/myNote.md

             Session Management: .sessionManagement(...)
             Authentication Provider: .authenticationProvider(authenticationProvider)
             Custom Filter: .addFilterBefore(jwtAuthFilter, UsernamePasswordAuthenticationFilter.class)
             JWT Filter: The custom JWT filter validates the token first and sets the authentication context in SecurityContextHolder.
             Spring Security Filters: Once the context is set, Spring Security bypasses the UsernamePasswordAuthenticationFilter because the user is already authenticated.
             Authorization Filters: The authorization filters ensure the user has the appropriate permissions to access the resource.

-            2:11:19
+19-11-2024
+    controller
+        Authentication controller
+            @Valid to make a long story short, in your particular example code, ScriptFile class has some constraints defined for the class data members like
+             @NotNull, @NotEmpty, etc. and @Valid instructs the framework (spring in our case) to check these constraints against the parameter supplied when someone calls your method.
+In this case, if the validation fails, the server responds with an HTTP 400 Bad Request status code.